zinh/zinh.github.io/_posts/2019-11-15-CentOS-7-text-install-with-virt-install.markdown

   --extra-args 'console=ttyS0,115200n8 serial'
 ~~~

-this work until Centos 7, which somehow still run the graphical installation and mess up the console.
+this works until Centos 7, which somehow still runs the graphical installation and messes up the console.
 In order to install Centos 7, I've done the following steps.

 __First__, download an ISO, I've used minimal install from one of many Centos's mirrors: